Tim-Zebra/Create-ReadMe_from-_ReadingYou/README.md

 Pseudocoded based off acceptance criteria
 Added more pseudocode based off starting and ending points of defined functions Made sure each function ran as intended
+Ensured input was stored correctly
+Ensured output was displaying as intended
+Added section info replacing specifics from data object Tested